 Camper Forms | Code of Conduct | Lakefront Permission | Activity Skill Class Assignments | Cabin Assignments | Camp Store Money | What to Bring | Rodeo & Theme Night | Medication | Insurance

-Registration: The fastest and easiest way to register a camper is through our secure online registration system.
+Registration: Camp registration will stay open until the camp week is full or up until the Wednesday before the week begins.
+The fastest and easiest way to register a camper is through our secure online registration system.
 You can also call the Frontier Camp office during office hours (Monday to Friday, 8:30 AM – 5:00 PM).
 Campers must be registered by their parent or legal guardian.
-Returning campers and their siblings may be registered for the next summer beginning the Thursday of their camp week.
+Returning campers and their siblings may be registered for the next summer beginning the Friday of their camp week.
 Registration opens to the public on September 1.

 Junior Weeks are for campers aged 7 to 12.
 A camper’s age is determined by their age on the first day of the camp week and all campers must be 7 or older by the Sunday of the camp week they are attending.
 Campers may attend a Junior Week at age 13 as long as they are not older than 13 at any point when they are at camp.